InfluxCommunity/Processing-Engine-Training/README.md

 ### Extending Plugin with APIs

+Extend your plugin's fuctionality using Python APIs:

+- Writing Data: Use influxdb3_local.write(line_protocol_string) or the LineBuilder class.
+- Querying Data: Use influxdb3_local.query(sql_query, params=None).
+- Logging: Use influxdb3_local.info(), influxdb3_local.warn(), and influxdb3_local.error() for logging messages.
+- In-Memory Cache: Use influxdb3_local.cache to store and retrieve data between plugin executions.

 ### Using Community created Plugin

-You can reference plugins directly from the GitHub repository by using the `gh: prefix`
+You can directly use plugins from the official [InfluxData Plugins GitHub repository](https://github.com/influxdata/influxdb3_plugins) or other public repositories using the gh: prefix in the `--plugin-filename argument`

+Example - using sample system_metrics schedule plugin

 ```shell
 influxdb3 create trigger \